 Eat Well Berkeley includes all things related to a healthy food environment on campus, and version 2.0 now includes the new Food and Beverage Choices Policy.
 Previously, Eat Well Berkeley partners (caterers, restaurants, retail, and snack vending) labelled healthy options using the Eat Well Berkeley checkmark.
 Now partners can do even more to help create a healthy campus environment where the healthy choice is the easy choice.

-The UC Berkeley Healthy Meeting & Event Guide provides you with guidance on including healthier food choices (whether you are using catering services, shopping at local stores, or hosting a potluck), tips to include activity breaks to help make meetings more productive, and additional resources for event planners.
+Find all kinds of resources related to healthy meetings and events, including the UC Berkeley Healthy Meeting & Event Guide.
+This page provides you with guidance on including healthier food choices (whether you are using catering services, shopping at local stores, or hosting a potluck), tips to include activity breaks to help make meetings more productive, and additional resources for event planners.

 I Heart Tap Water